kubernetes/community/sig-scalability/configs-and-limits/provider-configs.md

 * API server configured for load balancing, other components using standard leader election.

+* For performance reasons, it is best to use containerd as a container runtimer.

 * Etcd is used for two distinct cluster purposes - cluster state and event processing.
 These have different i/o characteristics.
 It is important to scalability testing efforts that the iops provided by the servers to etcd be consistent and protected.
 These leads to two requirements:

     * Split etcd: Two different etcd clusters for events and cluster state (note: this is currently the GKE production default as well).